 The next time I went to see my uncle in Santa Fe I took the map along.
 When I showed it to him and expressed the possibility of the two of us going to look for it he put his hand out in an open-palm "halt" fashion and told me to wait.
 A few minutes later he was opening a cardboard box he had pulled from the attic and started rummaging around in it.
 He pulled out a bag and dumped the contents on the table.
 There in front of me was what was left of a broken to pieces red-and-black plastic film strip viewer.
 My uncle told me right after meeting with Frank Edwards, about ten years or so after we had been to the debris field, he went back.
 He walked the old debris field as well as the hill we had observed from.
 He also tried to find the hay shelter and water trough, but to no avail.
 Walking the area where he thought it should be he spotted pieces of red plastic in the dirt.
 Looking more carefully he was eventually able to find most of the viewer, including parts of the film strip.
 Apparently what happened, and it was just speculation on my uncle's part for the lack or any other explanation, it looked like a disc harrow may have been pulled through the area and one of the discs must have ran right over where I had buried the viewer, scattering it into pieces along a straight line over several feet.

 My idea to make a time capsule did not spring from whole cloth, by the way.
 Somehow I got the idea from my uncle, mimicking his actions.
 That is, somewhere near or around where we were, my uncle made his own time capsule, burying something OR some-things, pieces and parts he found out out on the debris field.
 I have reason to guess that was the case because there would be no need to bury anything he already had with him that would be worth leaving then come back for.
 Apparently that is just what he did, come back for whatever he buried.
 Other than the fact that he showed me he had pieces of my film viewer that he came across in the hills up and beyond the debris field years after the crash I would never have known he went back.
 According to the suggestion proffered in The Roswell Ray Gun all indications are that the something buried recovered from the Roswell debris field in 1947 turned out to be a device similar to a hand-held pistol, albeit said by some from an advanced alien culture.
+There are also strong rumors to the effect that an 'extraterrestrial' breathing apparatus of some type may have been found and subjected to reverse engineering as well.
+See:

 As I have so stated in the above main text, traveling with my uncle and with the help of La Paz within days of the crash, at least in hindsight, it is easy to see how we were able to pull it off, that is access the debris field.
 Now, while it is true the jeep driver was exceptionally careful and my uncle was equally as careful not to "get caught," as I viewed it I would have just shrugged my shoulders and said, "Get caught from what?"
 There was little or no signs of major military activity during the early stages that I was able to determine from our vantage point on the hill.
 As for cordons, if there were any cordons when we went in I didn't see any.
 However, I have always thought to this day two things, one, there were NO cordons at the time we went in, or two, if there were cordons, where we met La Paz was inside any cordoned off area and La Paz "arranged" for us to pass through unhindered OR we slipped through some backdoor La Paz knew about.
 Timothy Printy, in his internet site Popular Roswell Myths, lists as his Number 10 Myth that there were no cordons PERIOD.
 He goes on to write: